 State of Maine Families

-One page to understand the platform, the public record behind it, and what I would measure if I had the chance to serve.
+One page to understand the platform, the public record behind it, and why this site is trying to become a serious statewide family-matters hub.

 I want this page to do what too many campaign sites never do: show people the problem record clearly, show them the receipts, and tell them what counts as real improvement.